 3. a rough sentence outline of your paper (recalling our in-class exercise).
 Be as specific as you can be in formulating your justifications and arguments in outline form.
 The focus of your outline may not necessarily be about what you will ultimately conclude in your paper, but what issues you will address, and what sections will need to be in your paper to accomplish your goal.
-Your outline should be approximately 1 page, and take the following general form:
+Your outline should be approximately 1 page.
+Below is a guide to the general form your outline may follow: